 Choosing a CMS that you will Love....
 The internet doesn’t exactly lack for advice on how to pick a CMS platform.
 Go for the one with the most impressive feature set, advises one expert.
 Consider the costs of ownership, charges back another.
 Make sure it produces SEO-optimised pages, warns every SEO consultant everywhere.
 Unfortunately, picking the right CMS by consulting generic criteria is as effective as studying census data to improve your writing skills.

 Experts often readily admit the importance of considering organizational needs in the CMS selection process, but they’re rarely willing to talk about those needs specifically.
-Understanding the varied departmental interests, psychological trade-offs, and political realities of your organization, however, is key—your CMS selection criteria should emphasize factors that will directly impact the success of the people who will use it.
+Understanding the varied departmental interests, psychological trade-offs, and political realities of your organisation, however, is key—your CMS selection criteria should emphasise factors that will directly impact the success of the people who will use it.
 In other words, stop worrying about having a CMS and start worrying about having a usable CMS.

 The curse of enterprise software

 A 2012 executive survey revealed that CMS projects are seven times more likely to fail because of internal politics and lack of cultural fit than from a lack of features.
 Anecdotal evidence further suggests that even projects that seem successful initially can quickly go off the rails if the CMS can’t accommodate how the organization works.

 As Jason Fried and Karen McGrane have famously pointed out, these problems stem from the fact that the people who buy enterprise software aren’t the people who use it.
 Changing the sales process isn’t enough to truly overcome this problem, however; one also has to understand who will be using the CMS and what their key needs are.